-Responsible Person
+Responsible Person / Authorized Agent

-In addition, you are advised that Ms. Luisa Fuentes-Tuel is the person at our Addison, Illinois center (2250 W. Addison Street, Chicago, IL 60618) who is legally responsible for the program and immediately responsible for the daily conduct of the program.
-Ms. Fuentes-Tuel's business address is that of the center (2250 W. Addison Street, Chicago, IL 60618) and her phone number is (763) 772-2157.
+In addition, you are advised that Ms. Luisa Fuentes is the person who is legally responsible for the program and immediately responsible for the daily conduct of the program.
+Ms. Fuentes' business address is 8096 Excelsior Boulevard, Hopkins MN 55343 and her phone number is (763) 772-2157.
 If this information changes in the future, you will be advised of those changes in writing.